cvasseng/ThursUI/README.md

 ## Hello world

-## Motivation
-So why another UI library, you might ask?
-Well, when I finally reached the point where I wanted a UI in my game, I started shopping around.
-I found that a lot of the existing libraries are largely undocumented.
-A lot of them are old and now more or less unmaintained.
-I also wanted a library that didn't rely on texture maps for its skinning - something that in my opinion makes skin creation that much more complicated.

 ## Building

 I've only built on OS X so far, but the code should work fine on *NX and Windows.
 If compiling for windows, you're gonna have to create a VS project file to compile it, or use MinGW.
-The included makefile might work for Linux, but I have yet to test it.
-Will use a cross-platform build system eventually.
+The included makefile probably works on Linux, but I have yet to test it.
+Will convert to a cross-platform build system eventually.

 ### Dependencies

-Thurs depend on the following libraries to compile:
+Thurs depend on the following libraries:
   * [jsoncpp](https://github.com/open-source-parsers/jsoncpp)

 Note that you also need to link with the libraries needed to support the rendering back-end in your application.

-### Compiling

 ### Installing
 Either copy `include/thurs` and the compiled library from `lib` to your preferred paths, or add `include` and `lib` to your path variable or as search paths in your IDE if you're using one.
 Running `make install` will move things into `/usr/local/include` and `/usr/local/lib`.

-## Documentation
+## Documentation (todo)

   * Getting started: installing, compiling, and running samples
   * Skinning